AmazingAmpharos/OoT-Randomizer/README.md

 #### Other Changes
 * Most locations and a few items have been renamed to improve spoiler output and standardize.
   * This will break settings and distribution files from previous versions that reference these locations and items.
+* Reordered locations more naturally in the locations part of the spoiler.
 * Default for `Shuffle Weird Egg` is now off.
 * In-game hints overhaul.
 * File 3 has been removed from generated ROMs to free up some space.